Review of COVID-19 Border Measures (Aviation)

 Provide assurance that the air border measures were appropriately managed, minimising the opportunities for the spread of COVID-19.

 - The Border Executive Board’s predecessor, the Border Sector Governance Group (BSGG), pro-actively commissioned an independent review of COVID-19 aviation border measures in July 2020.
 The BSGG wanted to ensure the border measures in relation to COVID-19 were being applied effectively and to check what improvements could be made.

-- Since the report was finalised in October 2020, border agencies have taken many steps to implement the recommendations of the review and tighten processes, procedures and information sharing around COVID-19 and border security.
+- Border agencies took steps to implement the recommendations of the review and tighten processes, procedures and information sharing around COVID-19 and border security.

 - Establishing the Chief Executive level Border Executive Board to provide governance and oversight across New Zealand’s border system.